hyperledger/fabric-test/tools/PTE/README.md

              }
 * **discoveryOpt**: service discovery option.
 The option is valid only when targetPeer is set to `Discovery`.
     * **localHost**: set to `true` when fabric is running in containers and executing PTE from not in a container, else set to `false`.
 For CI automation tests or other tests on single host using docker, when sending invokes or queries, set `localHost=true` and set `targetPeers=discovery`.
 Default value is false.
+    * **initFreq**: service discovery re-initialization frequency in ms. PTE will not re-initialize service discovery if this parameter is set to 0.
+Default: 0.
 * **eventOpt**: event options
     * **type**: event service type, default: FilteredBlock
         * **FilteredBlock**: efficient option, delivers filtered events per channel for each block or transaction